BBVA/kapow/docs/source/tutorial/tutorial02.rst

 **Senior**

-  Looks good to me, clean and simple, and it is a very good idea to use ``GET`` here as it wont change anything in the server.
+  Looks good to me, clean and simple, and it is a very good idea to use ``GET`` here as it won't change anything in the server.
 Let's restart *Kapow!* and try it.

 **Junior**